-“A Mushroom Duxelle Spicy Salmon Burger:” To start, he whips up mushroom duxelles (a mix of minced mushrooms sauteed with garlic, shallots and wine until it makes a paste) then layers this on the Spicy Sockeye Salmon burger with mayo, gruyere cheese and thin sliced red onions.
+“A Mushroom Duxelle Spicy Salmon Burger:” To start, he whips up mushroom duxelles, which is a mix of minced mushrooms sauteed with garlic, shallots and wine until it makes a paste.
+Mushroom duxelle makes a great kind of sauce for salmon burgers!
+After the paste is made, he layers on the Spicy Sockeye Salmon burger with mayo, gruyere cheese and thin sliced red onions.
 All served on a toasted brioche bun!

-This is a classic take on a salmon burger, lightly dressed with veggies and mayo, but not too much in order for the wild Alaskan sockeye to remain the star of the show.
-Jenn’s choice is the Feta-Dill variety, but this would be delicious (and healthy!) with any of the varieties sold at Wild for Salmon.
+Co-Captain Jenn has a classic take on a salmon burger, topped lightly with veggies and mayo, but not too much in order for the wild Alaskan sockeye to remain the star of the show.
+Jenn’s choice is the Feta-Dill variety, but this would be delicious (and healthy!) with any of the other burgers sold at Wild for Salmon.